 The SCPP discussed excess compensation as part of an educational briefing on pension spiking presented during the SCPP May 15, 2012 meeting.
 A more detailed full committee briefing was provided at the SCPP October 16, meeting.
 Proposed legislation, which included LEOFF Plan 2, was considered at the November 20, 2012 SCPP meeting.
-Questions were raised regarding the interpretation of the proposed legislation and how it would be implemented (see Appendix C).
-New drafts of the proposal are expected.
+Questions were raised regarding the interpretation of the proposed legislation and how it would be implemented.
+Appendix C provides an example calculation which demonstrates how the proposal from HB 2441 captures more overtime than just instances of "spiking" (see Appendix C).